dafny-lang/dafny/docs/DafnyRef/Types.md

 by a call to one of its constructors.
 A class may declare no constructors or one or more constructors.

+In general, a constructor is responsible for initializating the instance fields of its class.
+However, any field that is given an initializer in its declaration may not be reassigned in the body of the constructor.

 #### 13.3.2.1.
 Classes with no explicit constructors

 For a class that declares no constructors, an instance of the class is